chb/indivo_server/doc/sphinx/source/api-reference.rst

    :shortname: autoshare_revert
    :accesscontrol: A principal in full control of the record.
    :parameter RECORD_ID: The id string associated with the Indivo record
+   :parameter CARENET_ID: The id string associated with the Indivo carenet
    :parameter DOCUMENT_ID: The unique identifier of the Indivo document
-   :parameter CARENET_ID: The id string associated with the Indivo carenet

 --------

-.. http:get:: /records/{RECORD_ID}/documents/{DOCUMENT_ID}/label
+.. http:put:: /records/{RECORD_ID}/documents/{DOCUMENT_ID}/label

    ADD A DESCRIPTION OF THE CALL HERE